 Four treatment rooms at each facility

-Each facility has four proton beam treatment rooms equipped with pencil beam scanning that operate about 12 hours a day.
+Each facility has four proton beam treatment rooms equipped with pencil beam scanning that operate up to 16 hours a day.
 That means you receive treatment as quickly and as efficiently as possible.

 Proton Beam Therapy Program — Mayo Clinic's campus in Arizona